In HTML we have an attribute called id attribute. It is like an identity card which is unique and can't be of the same name as others.

-- Classes does not have any browser ability but id have special ability.
+- Classes do not have any browser ability but id have a special ability.
 When you have URL like http://yourwebsite.com#id1 then the browser will locate the id having name "id1" in the webpage and will scroll to "id1".

 - An element can have both a class as well as an id.